Constructive Feedback of Non-Markovianity on Resources in Random Quantum States

 \item \emph{QD under depolarizing channel.} Like dephasing channel, after passing through a noisy channel (either a single qubit or both the qubits) having moderate value of non-Markovianity, QD of the output states always revives with the increase of $p$ irrespective of the rank of the initial states, and the amount of QD in the initial state.
-Unlike dephasing channel, for a fixed non-Markovianity, the number of regenerations seen for depolarizing channel is higher than that of dephasing one. (see right part of Fig. \ref{NormR_depo} for random rank-2 states).
-For single- as well as double-sided cases, \(\overline{R}_g^D\) increases with non-Markovianity for all the ranks of the random states.
-Furthermore, we find that even though \(\overline{R}_g^D\) is less for double sided channel action than the single sided case for low values of $\alpha$ ($\leq$ 0.4), it surpasses the latter significantly, as we move on to stronger non-Markovian regimes.
-The constructive feedback of non-Markovianity is apparent in this case.
+Unlike dephasing channel, for a fixed non-Markovianity, the number of regeneration seen for depolarizing channel is higher than that of dephasing one. (see right part of Fig. \ref{NormR_depo} for random rank-2 states).
+For single- as well as double-sided cases, \(\overline{R}_g^D\) increases with non-Markovianity for all the ranks of the random states (see Table \ref{tab_rg_depo}).
+Furthermore, we find that even though \(\overline{R}_g^D\) is less for double-sided channel action than the single-sided case for low values of $\alpha$ ($\leq$ 0.4), it surpasses the latter significantly, as we move on to stronger non-Markovian regimes.
+The constructive feedback of non-Markovianity is apparent in this case (see Table \ref{tab_reg_perc_disc_depo}).